More storms possible Monday across central U.S.

 The Southwest won’t escape this wild weather either.

 Very strong, damaging winds will blow into parts of southern California, Nevada, Arizona and New Mexico with gusts up to 50 to 60 mph.
-Dry conditions mixed with gusty winds will enhance the fire threat.
+Dry conditions mixed with gusty winds could spell a fire threat.
+Red flag warnings have been issued as far east as the Texas Panhandle.